Planning-Inspectorate/back-office/docs/uploading-files.md

 You'll need to point your local environment at the dev environment database and blob storage.
 You can limit this to just the blob storage environment, but then you'll pollute the dev environment with orphaned file uploads, so it's best to point at the database too if possible.

-Log into the azure portal and take a look at the App Configuration settings for web, api and document api.
+Log into the azure portal and take a look at the App Configuration settings for web, api and document storage api.
 Create a .env file in 'api' that mirrors the dev settings for:

 ```
 DATABASE_URL
 ```

-Then for the document API, create a .env.local file that mirrors the dev settings for:
+Then for the document storage API, create a .env.local file that mirrors the dev settings for:

 ```
 AZURE_BLOB_STORE_HOST